Nashid-Noor/Grid-Knowledge-Decision-Support-Assistant/README.md

 ## What is this?
 I built this project because I wanted to explore how we can use LLMs safely in high-stakes environments.
 If you ask ChatGPT a question about grid maintenance, and it hallucinates a power rating, the results could be catastrophic. **Grid QA** is my attempt at solving that problem.

 It's a production-grade Retrieval-Augmented Generation (RAG) system built specifically for electricity distribution operations.
 It ingests thousands of pages of dense technical manuals and allows operators to query them safely.
-The core focus here isn't just about getting an answer; it's about getting a *grounded* answer with strict citations, safety guardrails, and no hallucinations.
+The core focus here isn't just about getting an answer, it's about getting a *grounded* answer with strict citations, safety guardrails, and no hallucinations.

 ---